 A beneficiary is a person that is entitled to an inheritance from the estate of someone who has passed away.
 Being a beneficiary means that you have been named in the Will by the testator and will either receive a specified asset, a specified cash amount or a share of the estate.
 Alternatively, if the deceased left no Will, the heirs of the estate are identified by a set of laws called the Rules of Intestacy and will receive a share of the estate.

 How do you know if you are named in a will?

 Whilst alive, the writer of the will does not have to share the contents of their Will with anyone.
 However, in practice, it is common for a testator to discuss their intentions with their chosen executors and beneficiaries in preparation for their death.

-If the testator chooses to not share their Will or their wishes whilst alive you will not know for certain if you have been named until they pass away.
+If the testator chooses to not share the contents of their Will whilst alive you will not know for certain if you have been named a beneficiary until they pass away.
 The executor has a legal responsibility to identify and notify any beneficiaries named in the Will.
 An executor must notify an heir of their entitlement to inherit from the estate.
-If you are beneficiary of the estate the executor will notify you in due time.
+If you are the beneficiary of the estate the executor will notify you in due time.